the MAC:

 Stage Five

 Interview with Jeff.
-You will be asked a series of questions, currently approximately 10-12 questions, in a succinct and prudent time period.
+You will be asked a series of questions, currently approximately 10-12 questions, in a succinct and elaborately concise manner.

 the MAC: the Most Amazing College